-Dental Home Instructions in King West (Toronto), Burlington and St. Catharines!
+Dental Home Instructions in Hamilton (Jackson Square), Burlington and St. Catharines!

 When you dental work done there are typically certain care instructions you need to follow once you get home.
 We have included a variety of dental procedures and the most common home instructions for a full and safe recovery.

 After undergoing cosmetic reconstruction it will take some time for your new bite to feel ‘normal’ and your brain is partly to blame for that.
 It has to recognize and adapt to your teeth’s new position or thickness.
 If your bite does not feel right just give us a call and we will schedule a time to make an adjustment.